Gaps in binary cyclotomic polynomials: Introduction

+We remark that these results also remain valid for the so-called semigroup polynomials when $p$ and $q$ are relatively prime numbers, but not necessarily prime (see \cite{Moree14}).

+To obtain our results we develop a novel approach that enables the efficient location of nonzero coefficients.
+We appeal to our representation theorem given in \cite[Theorem 1]{CaCe21}, restated here as Theorem~\ref{thm:representation theorem}.
+Our approach complements those of Lenstra \cite{Lenstra79} and Lam–Leung \cite{LaLe99} (see also \cite{Moree14}).
+Their explicit formulas for the coefficients of $\Phi_{pq}$ are primarily arithmetic and focus on individual coefficients.
+Our word-based approach emphasizes the combinatorial structure, and is therefore better suited for the study of gaps.

+In our framework, the vector of coefficients of $\Phi_{pq}$ is represented as a word over the ternary alphabet $\{-1, 0, 1\}$ and is expressed compactly as concatenations and fractional powers of $p-1$ words $\boldsymbol{\omega}_i$ of length $p$, namely the \emph{basic words}, rather than as a sequence of $(p-1)(q-1) + 1$ individual coefficients of $\Phi_{pq}$.
+Furthermore, there is a close connection between the index $i$ and the length of the gaps.
+In fact, we prove that the word $\boldsymbol{\omega}_0$ contains the largest gap, the word $\boldsymbol{\omega}_1$ contains the second largest gap, and for $i \ge 2$, every gap in $\boldsymbol{\omega}_{i}$ is at most as large as the second largest gap.

+Since these basic words are partial sums of the orbit of an initial word (of length $p$) under a circular permutation, we study the interplay between dynamics and arithmetic which allows us to control both the length of the gaps and their positions.
+First, we control the positions of nonzero coefficients within basic words.
+Then, in a second step, we show that concatenating these basic words preserves the number and length of the gaps, with the exception of a few cases that are handled separately.

-Our proofs use only two elementary facts from the theory of cyclotomic polynomials: they are reciprocal (see, for instance, \cite{Niven56} or \cite{Cafure21} for a new proof) and the middle coefficient of $\Phi_{pq}$ is nonzero (see, for instance, Theorem 2.1 in the survey \cite{Sanna22}).
+In addition, we also use two elementary facts: cyclotomic polynomials are reciprocal (see, for instance,~\cite{Niven56} or~\cite{Cafure21} for a new proof), and the middle coefficient of $\Phi_{pq}$ is nonzero (see, for instance, Theorem 2.1 in the survey~\cite{Sanna22}).